benlynch1931/Albany-Beck-Training/MODULE 2/Databases and SQL.md

 ### What is a CLASSPATH?

 - A CLASSPATH is an environment variable which refers to .class files that are compressed in a .jar file

+### Types of Statements in JDBC API

+1. Statement

+  Offers less performance than PreparedStatement because it does not re-use the query

+2. PreparedStatement

+  Pre-compiles statements which re-uses the query to improve the performance

+3. CallableStatement